saltyorg/docs/docs/sandbox/apps/stash.md

 ## What is it?

-[Stash](https://stashapp.cc/){: target=_blank rel="noopener noreferrer" } is a locally hosted web-based app written in Go which organizes and serves your porn.
+[Stash](https://stashapp.cc/) is a locally hosted web-based app written in Go which organizes and serves your porn.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|